patrioticcow/YoutubeVideoControlls/README.md

 With Mouse Controls for YouTube™ you can change the volume and seek with your mouse.

 === NEW RELEASE ===
 v.
-1.1.0
--- attempt to fix loosing volume value after tab restart -- new option "Font Thickness"
--- misc fixes
+1.1.1
+-- fix for new UI youtube.com/new

 === HOW TO USE ===
   *** !!!IMPORTANT!!!
 Make sure to go to the settings page and setup the extension first thing.